Woocheol Kim

 B. Step 2

-After plugging in and
+After plugging in

 using the definition of covariance, we get